 You’ve been told that a governing body should practice “generative thinking” in order to be high performing.
 But what does that even mean?
-This session will:

 Conventional wisdom doesn’t always serve pool governing bodies and CEOs when “efficient” meetings become more important than “effective” ones.
 How quickly your governing body navigates an agenda isn’t a strong outcome if it sacrifices the importance of a deep and relevant conversation.
-This session will:

-(RE)Setting the Table for Better Decision-Making
+(re)Setting the Table for DURABLE Decisions

 Take a look at how all the components of your governing body meetings -- from the information packets you produce to where people sit.
 Which of them help or hinder deep discussion and reflection on complex issues?
 Are there simple changes you can make?
-This session will share:

 Chait, Richard, William Ryan, Barbara Taylor (2005)

-Trower, Cathy (2012)
+Cathy Trower (2012)

-Heath, Dan and Chip (2013)
+Dan & Chip Heath (2013)

-Pink, Daniel (2019)
+Daniel Pink (2019)